unibo-spe/spe-slides/content/10-ddd/_index.md

 ### Benefits

 - Historical data can be analysed, to serve several purposes
-    + e.g. predictive maintenance, optimization, analyse & anticipate faults
+    + e.g. predictive maintenance, optimisation, analysing & anticipating faults

 - Past situations can be replayed
-    + e.g. which improves debugging, enables measurements
+    + it improves debugging and enables measurements

 - Enables complex event detection & reaction